TI-PREGO: Chain of Thought and In-Context Learning for Online Mistake Detection in PRocedural EGOcentric Videos: Ablation

 For ACoT, the base model's ability to handle complex reasoning through its intermediate steps seems sufficiently robust, and it does not benefit from the additional adjustments that fine-tuning provides.
 Fine-tuning might disturb these established reasoning pathways, leading to a decline in performance.
 This suggests that ACoT is inherently well-suited to tasks requiring deep reasoning, making it less dependent on the benefits of fine-tuning, especially in scenarios with limited data.

-\subsection{Speed Analysis}
+\subsubsection{Speed Analysis}

 Table~\ref{table:speed_analysis} presents a speed test comparison of different prompting methods—ZS, FS, ACoT—using LLAMA 3.1 on the \assemblyO dataset.
 The results indicate that ZS is the fastest method, with an average processing speed of 0.208 seconds per sample.
 FS is slightly slower at 0.216 seconds per sample, representing a marginal 3.8\% rise in processing time compared to ZS.
 ACoT, while offering superior accuracy and reasoning ability, is the slowest, taking 0.315 seconds per sample, which is a 51.4\% increase in speed compared to ZS.

 These differences in speed can be attributed to the inherent complexity of each method.
 ZS and FS prompt the model to generate answers directly, with FS introducing a minimal overhead due to the additional context provided by the few examples.
 On the other hand, ACoT requires the model to engage in more complex, step-by-step reasoning, which naturally demands more computational resources and time.
 While ACoT's performance benefits are clear, these come at the cost of slower processing, which could be a consideration in time-sensitive applications.
 Thus, the choice of prompting method should balance the trade-off between speed and output quality based on the task's specific requirements.

+For completeness, we also report the speed analysis of the language models used in Table~\ref{tab:principale}.
+The aggregation window is set to \( W = 200 \) frames at 30~fps, corresponding to an effective delay of approximately \( 200/30 \approx 6.67~\text{s} \).
+For all LLMs (See Table~\ref{tab:llm_speed}), inference latency is negligible by comparison.
+Thus, when decisions are made after temporal aggregation, the dominant latency stems from the windowing process required to stabilize per-frame recognition, rather than from the LLM inference itself.

-\section{Aggregation Strategy}
+\subsection{Aggregation Strategy}